Section 5: Non-pharmacological management of osteoporosis

 Lifestyle measures

-1. Other measures to improve bone health include optimisation of body mass index if under or overweight, stopping smoking and reducing alcohol intake.
-Smoking cessation has been demonstrated to reduce the risk of vertebral and hip fractures in women 173,174; (Evidence levels Ilb and IIa).
+- Other measures to improve bone health include optimisation of body mass index if under or overweight, stopping smoking and reducing alcohol intake.
+Smoking cessation has been demonstrated to reduce the risk of vertebral and hip fractures in women 181,182; (Evidence levels Ilb and IIa).
 However, risk of hip fracture was reduced in those who had stopped smoking, compared with current smokers, only after 5 years.
-Furthermore, pre-operative smoking cessation is associated with fewer post-operative complications 175; (Evidence level Ia).
-In men with previous alcohol dependence, BMD is significantly lower than controls, but improves following 3-4 years of abstinence 176; (Evidence level IIa).
-National guidelines recommend alcohol intake is limited to ≤ 2 units/day for women and men 177.
+Furthermore, pre-operative smoking cessation is associated with fewer post-operative complications 183; (Evidence level Ia).
+Currently minimal evidence is available on the fracture risk associated with vaping/e-cigarette use; one cross-sectional study has identified elevated risk of self-reported fragility fracture in electronic cigarette users 184; (Evidence level Ic).
+In men with previous alcohol dependence, BMD is significantly lower than controls, but improves following 3-4 years of abstinence 185; (Evidence level IIa).
+National guidelines recommend alcohol intake is limited to ≤ 2 units/day for women and men 186.